The WordPress.com stats helper monkeys prepared a 2013 annual report for this blog.

 The method of cutting really, really small squares and sewing them into a grid is called postage stamp quilting.
 In this tutorial, I will show you a couple of neat trick to create postage stamp quilt blocks.
 Once you know this method, you can apply it to any project.
 For example, I will use the method to create a Diamond Sword pillow from the popular game, Minecraft.
+This will go along with my Diamond Sword quilt!

 2. Cut out fabric.
 Cut fabric 2 inches wider than the curtains that you’d like and 10 inches longer.